merryndconstable/merryndconstable.github.io/research.md

 classes: wide
 author_profile: false
 ---
-The TACO Lab investigates how cognition unfolds in real-world environments.
+We investigate how cognition unfolds in real-world environments.
 Our research examines how experiences of **self and other** shape perception, action, and coordination.

-We take an explicitly **interdisciplinary approach**, integrating perspectives from cognitive psychology, social cognition, action science, and applied research.
-Across projects, cognition is treated not as an isolated internal process, but as something that emerges through ongoing interaction with **physical, social, technological, and institutional environments**.
+We take an interdisciplinary approach, integrating perspectives from cognitive psychology, social cognition, human movement, and applied research.
+Across projects, cognition is treated as something that emerges through ongoing interaction with our physical, social, technological, and institutional environments.

-Across these themes, a central goal is to understand how experiences such as ownership link perception, action, and social coordination, and how these relationships scale from controlled laboratory tasks to complex real-world settings.

 ---